Code

 , andblackbird deployment create

-To just generate the OpenAPI Spec-based code, pass the argument to use our go
+To generate structs based on the the OpenAPI description, pass the argument to use our go

 template.
-This template is publicly available to view in our Github Generators Repository.
+This template is publicly available in our Github Generators Repository.

 Build and run a local container with a remote server

-To start debugging an API or Mock, you need to pass in the instance name as well as the path to the dockerfile and context.
+To start debugging an API or mock, pass in the instance name as well as the path to the dockerfile and context.

 Build and debug a local container with a remote server